-- Acne mechanica is a form of acne caused by trapped heat and perspiration against the skin.
+- Acne mechanica is a form of acne caused by a combination of friction, heat and weight against the skin.

 What Is Acne Mechanica?

 The three main contributors to this condition—heat, abrasion and pressure—each play a role in blocking pores:

 - Heat causes pores to dilate, creating an ideal environment for sebum, or oil, and debris to accumulate